LiSHT: Non-Parametric Linearly Scaled Hyperbolic Tangent Activation Function for Neural Networks: Proposed LiSHT Activation Function

 \section{Proposed LiSHT Activation Function}

-A feed-forward Deep Neural Network~(DNN) comprises of more than one hidden nonlinear layer.
-Let an input vector be $x \in \mathbb{R}^{d}$, and each hidden layer is capable to transform its input vector by applying a linear affine transform followed by a nonlinear mapping from the $l^{th}$ layer to the $(l+1)^{th}$ layer as follows:
+A Deep Neural Network~(DNN) comprises of multiple hidden nonlinear layer.
+Let an input vector be $x \in \mathbb{R}^{d}$, and each layer transforms the input vector followed by a nonlinear mapping from the $l^{th}$ layer to the $(l+1)^{th}$ layer as follows:

-Here, $s_{i}^{l}, w_{ij}^{l}, o_{i}^{l}$, and $N^{l}$ represent the vectors of output, weights, biases and number of units in the hidden $l^{th}$ layer, respectively, and a non-linear activation mapping $\phi(z)$.
+Here, $\tau$ represents the activation volume of any given layer, $s_{i}^{l}, w_{ij}^{l}, o_{i}^{l}$, and $N^{l}$ represent the vectors of output, weights, biases and number of units in the hidden $l^{th}$ layer, respectively, and a non-linear activation mapping $\phi(x)$.
 Looking for an efficient and powerful activation function in DNN is always demanding due to the overabundance by the \textit{saturation} properties of existing activation functions.
-An activation function $\phi(z)$ is said to be saturate~\cite{glorot2011deep}, if its derivative $\phi'(z)$ tends to zero in both directions (i.e., $z \rightarrow \infty$ and $z \rightarrow - \infty$, respectively).
+An activation function $\phi(x)$ is said to be saturate~\cite{glorot2011deep}, if its derivative $\phi'(x)$ tends to zero in both directions (i.e., $x \rightarrow \infty$ and $x \rightarrow - \infty$, respectively).
 The training of a deep neural networks is almost impossible with of $Sigmoid$ and $Tanh$ activation functions due to the gradient diminishing problem when input is either too small or too large \cite{goodfellow2016deep}.
-For the first time, the Rectified Linear Unit ($ReLU$) (i.e., $\phi(z) = max(0,z)$) became very popular activation for training the DNN \cite{alexnet}.
+For the first time, the Rectified Linear Unit ($ReLU$) (i.e., $\phi(x) = max(0,x)$) became very popular activation for training the DNN \cite{alexnet}.
 But, $ReLU$ also suffers due to the gradient diminishing problem for negative inputs which lead to the dying neuron problem.